jonslack22/Portfolio2--JavaScript-Quiz/README.md

 This is the second of five projects that comprise the Full Stack Software Development course ran by *Code Institute*.
 This project required the use of HTML, CSS3 and JavaScript to build a responsive and static website, with manipulation of the HTML Document Model (DOM) as a mandatory requirement.

+## Defining the UX

+### Primary Goals

+ - I wanted to make a quiz that could give people who were largely unfamiliar with Waluigi a chance to learn something about him via a repeatable JavaScript quiz, and to test the knowledge of those more familiar with Waluigi and the Nintendo video game spin-off titles he features in without people having to read through a long wikipedia style article.

+ - I wanted to make a quiz with elements that captures some of the essence of the character of Waluigi.

+ - To make a quiz with elements that are responsive and static across computers, tablets and phones.

+### User Stories

+1. I am someone who has recently encountered Waluigi in a multiplayer Nintendo game and I am curious in seeking information regarding his history.

+2. I am a longtime fan of the Nintendo multiplayer games he features in, and I wish to test my knowledge of these.

+3. I am someone who appreciates the character of Waluigi as depcited in the games he features in and on Nintendo website posts, and want to have fun in completing a quiz centered around him.

+### Project Design

+1. I immediately began a wireframe design for the quiz using the downloadable desktop app for [Balsamiq](https://balsamiq.com/wireframes/desktop/) after defining the primary goals and user stories for the project in my mind.
+Note that the wireframe itself does not depict two seperate pages for the site as does the final project; this design choice was not made until later on in the project's development.

+2. The project's colour scheme is entirely derived from most of the colours that define Waluigi: black (Waluigi's moustache colour is the same as the HTML and JavaScript button text), purple (the headline of each page shares a colour with his clothes and hat), yellow (the colour of the upside down 'L' on Waluigi's hat is used for the site and quiz buttons), white (the alert message background is the colour of Waluigi's gloves), pink (Waluigi's nose is similar in colour to the background used across the project) and a very light shade of blue (the score display boxes and site buttons after clicking are a similar colour to the outer edge of Waluigi's eyes).
+A lighter shade of pink was used to contrast more effectively against the shade of purple used for the headline text and main image.
+The colour scheme was decided upon after completion of the wireframe.

+3. I stuck to three different font styles from Google Fonts for the whole project: Permanent Marker, Poor Story and Rubik.
+The latter was chosen as a generic font style for quiz buttons and the instruction text.
+The other two, in my view, capture the chaotic and amusing nature of the character effectively.

+4. I strove to keep the visual design of the project simple and basic, so as not to create a need for responsive media query code in my CSS, as the primary focus of Project 2 is JavaScript.
+The current site was built to remain responsive across different devices and screen sizes without relying on these.

+5. Sound effects were chosen as a means of communicating a correctly or incorrectly chosen answer, in addition to a displayed alert message.
+As a stylistic choice, the sound effects could prove amusing or irritating based on the user's personality and current temperament, in as much as somone may find Waluigi himself irritating or amusing.

 ## Project Wireframe - Balsamiq

 The project wireframe can be found here: